wilsonmar/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

 All services within an affinity group are located in the same data center.

 Azure groups services using Affinity Groups to optimize performance.

+WARNING: Affinity groups in Azure is a higher-level concept of data centers than the facility of the same name within AWS, which refers to affinity between servers on the same subnet.

 <a name="ARM-signup"></a>